OchoaLab/grantModelCanvas/README.md

-# The Grant Model Canvas for Developing Great Grants
+# LaTeX version of the Grant Model Canvas for Developing Great Grants

 ![Preview of GrantModelCanvas.pdf](GrantModelCanvas.png)